Mesabloo/diagnose/README.md

 - Generic over the type of message which can be displayed, meaning that you can output custom data types as well as they can be pretty-printed
 - Diagnostics can be exported to JSON, if you don't quite like the rendering as it is, or if you need to transmit them to e.g. a website
 - Plug and play (mega)parsec integration and it magically works with your parsers!
+- Support for optional custom error codes, if you want to go the Rust way

 ## Usage